 Did you know it can take some employers just 7 seconds to judge a CV?
-Here are 5 top tips on how to make sure your CV grabs their attention.
+Here are 5 top tips on how to make sure your graduate CV grabs their attention.

-Include a short profile at the top of your CV.
-Usually this will be no more than 100 words.
-Here is it key to tailor this to the job you are applying for.
+A good graduate CV will usually include a short profile at the top.
+Usually this will be no more than 100 words and should be tailored to the job being applied for.
 For example, ‘Recent Psychology graduate keen to secure a role working with children in a school-based setting’.
-This lets the recruiter know that you are serious about the role and are not just sending your CV anywhere.
+This lets the recruiter know that you are serious about the specific role and not just sending your CV out on a mass basis.

-4. Dates and grades
+Dates and Grades

-5. Take your time
+Take your time!